hualin999/Dangerous_Telegram/README.md

 Understanding the above NSIS script can help us learn how it is infected and how it is persisted.

-## Load file AddInProcess.exe
+# Load file AddInProcess.exe

 |Filename|SHA256|
 |:----:|:----:|
 |AddInProcess.exe (2.1.6)|f853c478fc57ac7e8bf3676b5d043d8bf071e2b817fe93d2acbd0333c46d1063|
 |AddInProcess.exe (2.1.10)|379a9fcb8701754559901029812e6614c187d114e3527dd41795aa7647b68811|

-Basically, the content of the two files is not much different, only the metadata has changed, the File Version has changed from ``1.0.0.0`` to ``1.3.0.0`` :
+Basically, the content of the two files is not much different.
+Only the metadata has changed, and the file version has changed from ``1.0.0.0`` to ``1.3.0.0`` :

 ![alt File Basic Information](./images/p3.png)